You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Long-Term Side Effects of Azacitidine Treatment: What You Need to Know

 Azacitidine, also known as Vidaza, is a medication used to treat certain types of blood cancers, including myelodysplastic syndromes (MDS) and acute myeloid leukemia (AML).
-While azacitidine has been shown to be effective in treating these conditions, it's essential to understand the potential long-term side effects associated with its use.
+While it has been shown to be effective in improving symptoms and prolonging life for patients with these conditions, there are potential long-term side effects associated with its use.

 What is Azacitidine?